cuesta4/shadPS4/README.md

 - These are Windows x64 builds compiled with Clang, Release optimizations, and ThinLTO.
 Feel free to clone the code and build yourself.
 - TUTZ-GOW is a build targeting maximum performance for God of War III.
 You may try it with other games, but they might break.
 - Neither build is a promise of perfect performance, accuracy, or visual correctness.
+- Feel free to report bugs, open PRs and suggest changes to either version or launcher.
+Life's been busy, so I can't promise anything, tho.

 ## Showcase